Trekking in Rural Vietnam - 8 Days

 From the village, you'll trek through bamboo forests and green jungles.
 Eventually, you'll arrive in Seo Trung Ho, another Red Dao village, where a picnic lunch will be served.
 Later in the hike, you'll navigate a steep climb over Ma Quai Ho mountain before descending to Ban Ho village.
 This community is inhabited by ethnic Tay people, who live in traditional stilt houses and are famous for their delicious cuisine, which includes sticky rice, cakes, smoked meats, and fish.
 Once here, meet your host family and spend the rest of the afternoon getting to know the community members.

 Chat with a local specialist who can help organize your trip.

-Day 6: Final trekking day from Nam Cang to Lao Cai; Night train to Hanoi
+Day 6: Trek From Nam Cang to Lao Cai, Train to Hanoi

 After breakfast, you'll head out on an 8.3-mile (13.3 km) hike that will take you farther up the mountains.
 The trail you'll follow is used almost exclusively by local farmers, and you'll need to cross a few rivers before reaching the remote Red Dao village of Nam Ngan.
 Along the way, you'll likely be invited into homes and served tea or rice wine, as it's customary for locals to host travelers as they pass through.

 Upon leaving Nam Ngan, descend to a wider path that will take you to the village of My Son.
 After a traditional lunch in the village, the hike ends near the beautiful Muong Bo River.
 Here, you'll meet a vehicle for the drive back to Lao Cai, where you can shower and eat dinner before boarding the night train back to Hanoi.